dotnet/fsharp/docs/equality.md

 * `a = b`
 * `a <> b`

-It is also about the semantics and performance of uses of the following `FSharp.Core` constructs.

-which, after inlining, generate code that contains an equality check at the specific `EQTYPE`
+It is also about the semantics and performance of uses of the following `FSharp.Core` constructs which, after inlining, generate code that contains an equality check at the specific `EQTYPE`
 * `HashIdentity.Structural<'T>`
 * `{Array,Seq,List}.contains`
 * `{Array,Seq,List}.countBy`